 5. Plan your travel to Turku, Finland.
 You need to be in Turku in time for the start of the academic year.
 More information on the exact dates of the orientation week and start of courses will be published soon.

 6. For self-funding students, pay the participation cost for the first academic year in the EDISS programme (either in one or two instalments).
 Please see more instructions in the admission letter.

 7. Enroll as present for the academic year and pay the compulsory Åbo Akademi University Student Union fee as well as the compulsory Student health care fee in higher education.
 The registration as present is done through Studyinfo and instructions are given in the admission letter.
-The registration can be done from 1 April.
 If you cannot register automatically via Studyinfo, you can register in person at the Student Office “Gripen” in Turku.
-In such a case, contact firstname.lastname@example.org for more information.
+In such a case, contact email@example.com for more information.

 Please note that it is compulsory for all students to pay the Student Union fee and the Student health care fee in higher education.
 They must be paid in order to register to the university and to start your studies.
 For more information on the benefits, please visit the Student Union website and the KELA website.

 8. Check your email regularly for additional information.
 Please note that all information will be communicated to the email address that you have given in your online application.
 Thus, please notify the EDISS programme office in case you change your email address.
 You will also be assigned a student tutor closer to the start of the academic year.
 We encourage you to be in contact with your tutor as s/he can help you with practicalities when arriving in Finland.